tleopardt/creatella-r-ui/README.md

 - run `yarn`, it will fetch the module and is ready to be used as any dependecny

 git remote remove origin

+## Components

+1. Input type contains :

+- phone-input
+- if you're not adding type on the components, it would be returned as default Input

+2. Select Box type contains :

+- single-select
+- country-select
+- multi-select
+- if you're not adding type on the components, it would be returned as default Select Box